Have you ever thought of journaling for weight loss and better physical health?

 How can journaling help with weight loss?

 Journaling is a fun and relaxing activity for self-care.
-You can journal any time to explore your emotions, de-stress, set goals, manifest your dreams, and more.
+You can journal any time to explore your emotions, de-stress, set goals, make plans, and more.

 Writing in a journal is a great way to deal with stress, anxiety, and depression.
 All of which can affect weight and physical health.
 Journaling can also help you plan healthy eating habits and think of ways to have fun with fitness.
 It’s easier to take action when you have goals mapped out on paper, especially when it comes to weight loss.

-Know that your weight-loss journal is a safe place to express your dreams, goals, and innermost feelings.
-The emotions that surface as you journal can be difficult, so go easy on yourself.
-And know that you are not alone.
-It’s not easy to suffer from excess weight- I know, I’ve been there myself.
+Know that your weight-loss journal is a safe place to express your plans, goals, and innermost feelings.
+The emotions that surface as you journal can be difficult, so be kind to yourself, and go easy.

 By writing you are using your mind to affect your body.
 You are empowering yourself and strengthening your resolve.
 You are examining the root cause/s of your excess weight and that can feel a bit like detective work at times.
 It’s not always clear what’s causing excess weight.
 We are all different, and factors like food intolerance, genetics, environment, social factors, and emotional trauma can affect weight.